gromande/gromande.github.io/_posts/2020-01-26-migrating-wordpress-blog-to-github-pages.md

 github_username:  jekyll
 {% endhighlight %}

-In my case, I added the following property show an excerpt of my posts below the title:
+I also added the following property show an excerpt of my posts on the home page:

 {% highlight yaml %}
 show_excerpts: true